XvisionAS/futureon-k8s-integration-template/README.md

 Commands are :

-* `./devops.sh build` will build all the docker image of the project.
+* `./devops.sh build` will build all the docker images of the project.
-* `./devops.sh push` will push all the docker image to the target registry ( defined in ENV variables ).
+* `./devops.sh push` will push all the docker images to the target registry ( defined in ENV variables ).
 * `./devops.sh bush` do build then push.
 * `./devops.sh deploy` will deploy the charts.